|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 The programs work in collaboration with other community services to meet the immediate needs of Minnesota’s low-income residents.
 Food program participants are connected with other agencies to improve the long-term ability of families to meet their basic needs.

-The Minnesota Food Shelf Program (MFSP) distributes funds to local food shelves for the purchase of nutritious food, and to fund food shelf operating and administrative costs.
+The Minnesota Food Shelf Program (MFSP) distributes funds to local food shelves for the purchase of nutritious food, and to fund food shelf operating and other administrative costs.

 The Minnesota Hunger Partners is a collaborative of statewide nonprofit organizations working together to end hunger in Minnesota while addressing its root cause, poverty.